Altinn/altinn-access-management-frontend/README.md

 127.0.0.1    localhost #ipv4
 0000:0000:0000:0000:0000:0000:0000:0001 localhost #ipv6
 255.255.255.255    broadcasthost
+127.0.0.1 kubernetes.docker.internal #ipv4
+0000:0000:0000:0000:0000:0000:0000:0001 kubernetes.docker.internal #ipv6
 # Added by Docker Desktop
 # To allow the same kube context to work on the host and the container:
-127.0.0.1 kubernetes.docker.internal #ipv4
+127.0.0.1 kubernetes.docker.internal
-0000:0000:0000:0000:0000:0000:0000:0001 kubernetes.docker.internal #ipv6
 # End of section
    ```